top of page

 Blanketeers for this month.
 Thank you to the following Blanketeers for donating blankets .

-Gail Renninger Karen S Tami Smith Faith Stopyro
+Gail Renninger Sue Ellen Romanowski Karen S Tami Smith

-Quilt tops, Fleece, Material, Hats, Mittens, Scarf …etc Anon, Virginia Collinson, Carol Ann Kozlowski, Diana Nicholas, Sharon Jarvis, Sue Bartholomew, Cindy Carlson, Karen S
+Quilt tops, Fleece, Material, Hats, Mittens, Scarf …etc Carol Ann Kozlowski, Anon, Cindy Carlson, Claire Ganette, Manlius Sewing Group

 Blankets of the month.
 You can see pictures of our blankets of the month on our website at : BLANKET OF THE MONTH | projectlinusonondaga